 Great Easton has reasonable public transport links to Corby and access to the main road network.
-Broadband speeds are currently poor and sporadic but an upgrade to fibre optic broadband is planned for 2015.
-The village has 4 key services with the closest higher order services, facilities and employment opportunities located in Corby 6 miles away.
+Super fast broadband is available in the village.
+Great Easton has 4 key services with the closest higher order services, facilities and employment opportunities located in Corby 6 miles away.